JanNeuendorf/SVC16/README.md

 - [ ] Write a very detailed specification document
   - In progress (see *specification* directory)
-- [ ] Create a more advanced example program
 - [ ] Test the reference emulator on different platforms